thiamsantos/potamus/README.md

 ## Components
 > Note: All components works just fine without javascript, but with some limitations, so is good include the scripts.

+**You should pass a object as argument for every mixin, if none of the option is passed you can pass a blank object.**

 ### Button
 #### HTML: